-An expert in the military and aviation, Shepard uses his combat experience to guide viewers through the ongoing war on terror at home and abroad.
-He gives the public an inside look at the federal, state and local efforts to keep America safe.
-His work detailing underwater anti-terror efforts to protect ports and cruise ships earned him an Emmy award.
+An expert in the military and aviation, Shepard uses his combat experience to guide viewers through the ongoing terrorist threats at home and abroad.
+He gives the public an inside look at the federal, state, and local efforts to keep America safe.
+His work detailing anti-terror efforts underwater to protect ports and cruise ships earned him an Emmy award.
 During the military operations in Iraq and Afghanistan, his military background brought a detailed perspective on the battlefront.
 He has also covered military conflicts in Bosnia and Kosovo.
 He guided viewers through the return of Boeing’s 737 Max to service after two fatal accidents.

 Shepard came to WTVJ in 1994 from CBS affiliate WJW-TV in Cleveland, Ohio, where he anchored the morning news and was a special projects reporter where he received an Emmy Award for his news series "The State of Black Cleveland."
 He has also been honored for his reporting by the Associated Press, United Press International and the Aviation and Space Writers Association.

 Shepard is actively involved in the community.
-He currently works with the Miami-Dade County School Board’s “5,000 Role Models” program, teaching middle school and high school students the values they need to succeed.
-He and his wife, Tainna, have two kids, Gianmarco and Francesca.
+He currently works with the Miami-Dade County School Board’s “5,000 Role Models” program, teaching middle and high school students the values they need to succeed.
+He and his wife, Tainna, are parents to Gianmarco and Francesca.